SunnyPujari08/SYSC3303_L3_G3_Project/Iteration1/README.txt

 Hello World!

-To whoever reads this,
+To whomever read this,

 You have the pleasure of opening and trying out our new elevator program that allows you to simulate an elevator, how exciting!!!

-To get this all ready, open the package in the above src folder and you will be able to see our test protocols we have in place to try out our new program!
+To get this all ready, open the package in the above "src->ElevatorSim->src->elevatorsim->UnitTest.java" and you will be able to see our test protocols we have in place to try out our new program!

 Contents List: